OPENDAP/bes/modules/dmrpp_module/data/README.md

 # README
 ## Overview
-This directory (_data_) contains module test data, and the scripts, source code, and production rules for tools that can used to create and process hdf5/netcdf-4 data files to create portable _dmr++_ files whose binary data objects are held in a web object store like AWS S3.
+This directory (_data_) contains module test data, and the scripts, source code, and production rules for tools that can be used to create and process hdf5/netcdf-4 data files to create portable _dmr++_ files whose binary data objects are held in a web object store like AWS S3.